tensorflow/quantum/docs/design.md

 For performance reasons, Eigen (the C++ library used in many TensorFlow ops) is not well suited for quantum circuit simulation.
+Instead, the circuit simulators used in the
+<a href="https://ai.googleblog.com/2019/10/quantum-supremacy-using-programmable.html" class="external">quantum supremacy experiment</a>
-Instead, the circuit simulators used in the quantum supremacy experiment were used as verifiers and extended for the foundation of TFQ ops (all written with AVX2 and SSE instructions).
+are used as verifiers and extended as the foundation of TFQ ops (all written with AVX2 and SSE instructions).
 Ops with identical functional signatures were created that use a physical quantum computer.
 Switching between a simulated and physical quantum computer is as easy as changing a single line of code.
-These ops are located in the `circuit_execution_ops.py` in `tensorflow_quantum/core/ops/`.
+These ops are located in the
+<a href="https://github.com/tensorflow/quantum/blob/master/tensorflow_quantum/core/ops/circuit_execution_ops.py" class="external"><code>circuit_execution_ops.py</code></a>.

-## Layers
+### Layers

 TensorFlow Quantum layers expose sampling, expectation, and state calculation to developers using the `tf.keras.layers.Layer` interface.
 It's convenient to